-- Regulatory risks: Failure to comply with current regulatory requirements. - Technological risks: Failure to timely identify and address the need for the technological changes resulting from the ESG factors and loss in value of an asset arising from the asset

-Reputation risk: Loss of stakeholder trust in the competence or integrity of the fund or/and AIFM and failure to adapt to changes in market segment.
+- Regulatory risks: Failure to comply with current regulatory requirements. - Technological risks: Failure to timely identify and address the need for the technological changes resulting from the ESG factors and loss in value of an asset arising from the asset becoming less competitive e.g. due to high CO2 emissions, energy consumption per square meter and water pollution/waste. - Reputation risk: Loss of stakeholder trust in the competence or integrity of the fund or/and AIFM and failure to adapt to changes in market segment.

-8.3 The Carbon Risk Assessment Tool (CRREM-Tool)
+6.3 The Carbon Risk Assessment Tool (CRREM-Tool)